helix-coupler/resources/yellow-paper/README.md

 #### Multi-sig Safes

 By design, Helix2 molecules are a perfect fit for multi-sig vault management.
-Molecule struct is readily mapable to a multi-sig safe architecture and formalise vaults as nameable linkspaces.
+Molecule struct is readily mappable to a multi-sig safe architecture and formalise vaults as nameable linkspaces.

 #### Stealth payments